GOSUB-C64/CI-Project-MS3/README.md

 <div id="user"></div>

-# User Stories
+# User Stories / Goals of the user

-## Ideas to assist in developing MS3 project.
-(overall goal - I want the site to grow)
+### These are about how the site is to work from a user point of view.

 + user story 1